Home / Strategy / Five Tips For Effective Note Taking During WCOOP

 Update Regularly

-Whenever you make a note, date it if possible.
-Players can change their strategies, so knowing if your note is six days or six months old is important.
-As is updating your notes regularly to reflect any new or change behaviours you’ve observed.
+Whenever you make a note, date it if you can.
+Players can change their strategies or improve their gameplay, so knowing if your note is six days or six months old is important.
+Similarly, tag your notes as “tentative” if they are not 100 percent confirmed.

 Learn with Pokerstars Learn, practice with the pokerstars app